MobleyLab/chemper/docs/api/index.rst

     mol.rst

-ChemPerGraph
+chemperGraph
 ------------

-The goal of :doc:`ChemPerGraph <single_graph>` was to create an example of how you could create a SMIRKS pattern from a molecule and set of atom indices.
+The goal of :doc:`chemperGraph <single_graph>` was to create an example of how you could create a SMIRKS pattern from a molecule and set of atom indices.
 While this isn't ultimately useful in sampling chemical perception as they only work for a single molecule, however it